Here this article talks about the “Automatic Repair, Your PC did not start correctly” error as shown below.

-You can click Scan Settings in the left panel to specify needed file types and file systems before scanning this drive.
+1. In the main interface of MiniTool Power Data Recovery, you can click Scan Settings in the left panel to specify needed file types and file systems before scanning a drive.

-While scanning, you can preview the found files.
-Here, if you see that all the needed files have already been found, you can click the Stop button to stop the scanning process.
-However, to get the best result, please wait until the full scan finishes.
+While scanning, you can click the Preview button to preview the found files.
+If you see that all the needed files have already been found, you can click the Stop icon to stop the scanning process.
+However, to get the best result, it is recommended to wait until the full scan finishes.

-After scanning, you can see all found files are listed in a tree view in the following window.
-Now, you can select all the files you need, and then click Save to store them.
-It is recommended to store all in another drive that works properly.
+3. Now, you can select all the files you need, and then click Save to store them.
+It is recommended to store all files in another drive that works properly.

 PART 2.
 7 Solutions to Fix Your PC Did Not Start Correctly